Go beyond compliance services to help your clients thrive.

 Now that you’ve chosen the services you’ll offer, the clients you want to serve, and the resources you’ll need to be successful, you’re almost ready to run.
 All you need now is the right equipment.

 If you’re still relying on desktop software, you’ll have a lot of hurdles to clear when it comes to building your accounting advisory services practice.
-You need easy access to your clients’ books and reports so you can monitor when needed and stay current on any key metrics as they move towards their goals.
+You need easy access to your clients’ books and reports so you can monitor when needed and stay current on any key metrics and financial reporting as they move towards their goals.
 Cloud-based platforms make this much easier, streamlining the process and making your services more convenient, and thus even more valuable to your clients.

 Remember, not all cloud accounting software is the same.
 And while I may be biased, I find FreshBooks to be the perfect platform for building your advisory practice.
 FreshBooks gives you easy access to your clients’ financials so you can analyze and evaluate their needs, and help guide their decisions.
 Since FreshBooks is made with small business owners in mind, it’s also simple for them to use for their own day-to-day work while you collaborate with them on high-level advising.